-on Using RESET To

-Program ProtoSounds® on page 18.)
-Once in Feature 10, press the transformer whistle button and wait for ProtoSound® to sound a bell ding(s).
-Continue pressing the whistle button until ProtoSounds® sounds two bell dings (signifying that the ProtoCouplerTM option has been turned off).
+enter RESET and go to Feature 10.
+(See the section on Using RESET To Program ProtoSounds® on page 18.)
+Once in Feature 10, press the transformer whistle button and wait for ProtoSound to sound a bell ding(s).
+Continue pressing the whistle button until ProtoSounds sounds two bell dings (signifying that the ProtoCoupler option has been turned off).
 Simply turn the transformer throttle off and then on again to lock in the new setting.

-PROGRAMMING FOR SQUEAKING BRAKES AND FFYS OPERATION
+PROGRAMMING FOR SQUEAKING BRAKES AND PFA OPERATION

-ProtoSounds® is equipped with a RESET setting to turn off the Freight Yard Proto-Effects (FYS) features.
-This is especially useful if you are double-heading engines that are both equipped with FYS.
-You may not want to stop at a freight yard and have both engines playing their FYS sound effects.
-To turn off FYS, enter RESET and go to Feature 28.
+ProtoSounds® is equipped with a RESET setting to turn off the Passenger Station Proto-Effects (PFA) features.
+This is especially useful if you are double-heading engines that are both equipped with PFA.
+You may not want to stop at a station and have both engines playing their PFA sound effects.
+To turn off PFA, enter RESET and go to Feature 28.
 (See the section on Using RESET To Program ProtoSounds® on page 18).
-Once in Feature 28, press the transformer whistle button and wait for ProtoSounds® to sound a bell ding(s).

-Continue pressing the whistle button until ProtoSounds® sounds two bell dings (signifying that the FYS features have been turned off).
+Once in Feature 28, press the transformer whistle button and wait for ProtoSounds to sound a bell ding(s).
+Continue pressing the whistle button on and off until ProtoSounds® sounds two bell dings (signifying that the PFA features have been turned off).
 Simply turn the transformer throttle OFF and then ON again to lock in the new setting.
-To reset ProtoSounds® to its original factory setting of FYS on, repeat the above procedure but keep pressing the whistle button in Feature 28 until ProtoSounds® only dings once instead of twice.
+To reset ProtoSounds® to its original factory setting of Squeaking Brakes and PFA on, repeat the above procedure but keep pressing the whistle button in Feature 28 until ProtoSounds® only dings once instead of twice.